 Contact us for more information or to receive launch updates

 Also on the map you'll find various points of interest many families see on their KSC tours, including the KSC Visitor Complex, the Apollo/Saturn V Center, the LC-39 Observation Gantry and the Vehicle Assembly Building where the Apollo and Space Shuttle launch vehicles were prepared for spaceflight before being transported to LC-39A or LC-39B.
 We viewed the launches of both the Celestis New Frontier and Heritage flights from Jetty Park, which is located about a mile farther down the Banana River -- below and to the left of this map.

 The NASA solid rocket booster retrieval ship Liberty Star towing one of Space Shuttle Atlantis' spent boosters to the Banana River in 2011.
 Image Credit: NASA

-During the shuttle era, two NASA ships -- the Liberty Star and the Freedom Star -- would retrieve the shuttle's reusable solid rocket boosters at sea and tow them back from the Atlantic Ocean, through Port Canaveral (near Jetty Park), and up the Banana River to Cape Canaveral Air Force Station.
+During the shuttle era, two NASA ships -- the Liberty Star and the Freedom Star -- would retrieve the shuttle's reusable solid rocket boosters at sea and tow them back from the Atlantic Ocean, through Port Canaveral (near Jetty Park), and up the Banana River to Cape Canaveral Space Force Station.
 Today, SpaceX boosters that land on SpaceX's seagoing barge -- Of Course I Still Love You -- do not enter the Banana River.
 Instead the barge docks at Port Canaveral.

 A SpaceX barge carries a spent SpaceX booster, which landed on the barge at sea, into Port Canaveral while a cruise ship prepares to head out to sea.
 Image Credit: SpaceX